Nickchapman3773/Uranium-Fever/README.md

 	- Weapons: Hold 5, use mouse wheel to scroll to desired weapon, release 5.
 	- Aid: Hold 6, use mouse wheel to scroll to desired aid, release 6.
 - Weapon Hweel:
-	- A traditional weapon wheel with associated hotkeys.
+	- A traditional hotkey-associated weapon wheel.
 	- Opening Weapon Hweel: Hold Q.
-	- Binding to Weapon Wheel: Hover mouse over desired weapon, hold hotkeys 1-4, press Left Mouse Button.
+	- Binding to Weapon Wheel: Open Weapon Inventory, hold hotkeys 1-4, Left Click desired weapon.
 - Keybind Quick Display:
-	- A display of all customized keybinds in Uranium Fever.
+	- An in-game display of all customized keybinds in Uranium Fever.
-	- Open pause menu, hit K.
+	- Open pause menu, press K.
 - Drop Item from Inventory:
-	- Open Pip-Boy Inventory, hover mouse over desired item, press Right Mouse Button.
+	- Open Inventory, mouse over desired item, Right Click.
 - View Weapon Stats:
-	- Hover mouse over desired weapon, press G.
+	- Mouse over desired weapon, press Grab (G).
 - 3rd Person Camera Overhaul:
 	- Swap POV Between 1st and 3rd Person: Hold F.
 	- Swap Shoulder in 3rd Person: Press F.
 	- Open Camera Editor: Press Delete.
 - Armed to the Teeth:
-	- Allows you to holster up to four weapons on your body simultaneously.
+	- Allows for holstering of up to four weapons on the player's body simultaneously.
-	- Holsters correspond to the 1-4 hotkeys.
+	- Holsters correspond to the 1-4 weapon hotkeys.
 - Quick Train:
-	- Allows you to start your game in the Mojave Wasteland rather than the Capital Wasteland, while still maintaining the sequencing of various mods.
+	- Allows the player to start in the Mojave Wasteland rather than the Capital Wasteland, while still maintaining the intended sequencing of various mods.
 	- When leaving the vault for the first time, select "memory" when prompted "Is this now, or just a memory?"
 - Pip-Boy Flashlight:
 	- Hold Tab.
 - Equip Weapon Mod:
-	- Hover mouse over desired weapon, press E, Press Left Mouse Button on desired mod.
+	- Mouse over desired weapon, press Activate (E), Left Click desired mod.
 - Swap Vision Mode:
-	- Various colored vision modes with variable brightness depending on the headgear.
+	- Variable vision modes contingent on the headgear being used.
 	- Powered by a universal charge stored in the Pip-Boy, but ultimately derived from Small Energy Cells.
-	- Hold G and press Tab.
+	- Hold Grab (G) and press Flashlight (Tab).
 - Gas Masks & Radiation Suits:
 	- Equip to gain radiation resistance.
 - Backpacks: